Useful databases and websites

 Web of Science

 Web of Science is an interdisciplinary database containing, among other fields, science and medicine.
 Web of Science has no subject heading list; you have to do free text searches.
 This means you have to search with different synonyms and you must use refined search aids such as the Boolean operators (AND/OR), truncation and phrase searching.

 In addition to references to articles, Web of Science also has information about citations, i.e. which articles have referred to a certain article.
 This means that you can see how many times an article has been cited.
 You can also use the citations to trace the research back in time or ahead in time.

 There is more information at the page Access about how you find the material you have access to via the library.

 In reSEARCH, the search box on the library's startpage, you can find practically all the material that is available via the library.
-The material you can search for in here includes books, both printed books and e-books, articles, journals and thesis.
+The material you can search for in here includes books, both printed books and e-books, articles, journals and theses.
 Like Google, reSEARCH searches in the full text in the articles and e-books.
 Read more about reSEARCH.